 In the classroom, you will work within a supportive cohort, meaning that nearly each class will be with the same students, enabling you to develop valuable relationships as you learn and share together.

-Since our classes are offered on evenings and weekends, it may be possible to keep your regular job while obtaining your degree.
+Since our classes are offered on evenings and weekends, it may be possible to work while obtaining your degree.

 Our program is designed to be completed in only two years!
 We want to keep things practical for you!